-Where an individual has pension savings across multiple pension schemes, the maximum amount of charge any scheme can be required to pay is based on the amount by which the individual’s savings in that particular scheme have exceeded the annual allowance.
-There is no minimum amount of charge that a member can ask their scheme to pay but if a charge is less than £2,000 then they would need to confirm to the scheme that their total annual allowance charge is more than £2,000.
+Where an individual has pension savings across multiple pension schemes, the maximum amount of charge any scheme can be required to pay is based on the amount by which the individual’s savings in that particular scheme have exceeded the standard annual allowance.
+There is no minimum amount of charge that a member can ask their scheme to pay but if the amount of charge the individual wants their scheme to pay is less than £2,000 then they would need to confirm to the scheme that their total annual allowance charge is more than £2,000.

 A scheme is not obliged to offer scheme pays where: